 There are two families of essential fatty acids: omega-3 and omega-6, and each have different effects on our body.
 Both fatty acids are important, but the real key is to consume omega-3 and omega-6 in a balanced ratio to maintain health.
 When out of balance, excess intake of omega-6 promotes inflammation, increases blood clotting, and depresses the immune system.
-On the other hand, omega-3 is anti-inflammatory, increases circulation, and enhances the immune system.
+On the other hand, omega-3 supports brain health, heart health, and optimal wellness (feeling good day to day).
 Here’s what you may not realize…the modern Western diet has negatively shifted this crucial balance by the availability of too much omega-6 on a daily basis from refined vegetable oils, processed foods, meats, and too little intake of omega-3.
 One exception is a uniquely beneficial type of omega-6 found in borage oil, evening primrose oils, black currant oil, spirulina (a blue-green algae), and hemp seeds.

 Omega-6 is found in high concentrations from the oils of corn, safflower, sunflower, and soy.
 Whether you’re eating these oils as an ingredient in convenient, processed foods or adding it during cooking, consider decreasing the quantity and using more walnut, flaxseed, or canola oils.
 Store your walnut and flaxseed oil in dark glass containers and avoid heating them on the stove.
 So go ahead and use them to make a salad dressing instead of sautéing your vegetables in them.
 Think about including borage, evening primrose oil, or black currant oil in your diet.